huawei-noah/SMARTS/docs/sim/scenario_studio.rst

   gen_map(map_spec)

 However, note that the `gen_traffic()` operation is net yet supported with custom map types.
+Suggested change
-To use that feature, you may still need to convert your map to the Sumo road network format.
+To use that feature, you may still need to convert your map to the SUMO road network format.

-Convert existing map to Sumo
+Convert an existing map to SUMO
 ----------------------------
-If you have a suitable file in another format, you can turn it into a Sumo road network using the conversion utility `sumo2mesh.py` like this:
+If you have a suitable file in another format, you can turn it into a SUMO road network using the `sumo2mesh.py` conversion utility:

 .. code-block:: bash